 Pottery Place Plus sells blown, fused, and stained glass, fiber arts, and a variety of jewelry in addition to handmade candles and bath items.
 Two-dimensional works include photography of this beautiful city and its surroundings, oil, acrylic, and watercolor paintings, and mixed media.

-Prints with a Past sells original antique prints like engravings and lithographs of botanicals, natural history prints, children’s prints, sports prints, landscapes, maps, fashion prints, and much more.
+Original antique prints like engravings and lithographs of botanicals, natural history prints, children’s prints, sports prints, landscapes, maps, fashion prints, and much more are sold at Prints with a Past.

 Walking Tours